 - India’s total area accounts for about 2.4 per cent of the total geographical area of the world.

-- India is theseventh largest country of the world.
+- India is the seventh largest country in the world.

 - The total length of the coast line of the mainland including Andaman and Nicobar and Lakshadweep is7,516.6 km.